Jschmuckler/image-crusher/README.md

    - Uses multi-threading for efficient processing

 3. **Docker Integration**:
-   - The function runs in a container with FFmpeg and other dependencies
+   - The function runs in containers with FFmpeg and other dependencies
+   - Multiple containers can be used for parallel processing
+   - Each container processes one file at a time for optimal resource usage
    - Uses a service account for authentication
    - Can be deployed to Cloud Functions or run locally for testing
+   - Streaming architecture minimizes memory usage for large files

 ## Troubleshooting